Greece › Best Greek Islands

 Part 4: Practical “On the Ground” Tips

-This is the #1 culture shock for first-timers.
-In 90% of Greece, you cannot flush toilet paper.
+This is the single biggest culture shock for first-timers.
+In almost all of Greece, including the islands and most Athens apartments, you do not flush used toilet paper.
+It goes in the bin.

-• The Etiquette: Every bathroom has a small bin with a lid next to the toilet.
+- The Etiquette: Every bathroom has a small pedal bin with a lid next to the toilet.
 Place your paper in there.
 It is emptied daily by housekeeping.

-Tipping is not mandatory like in the US, but it is expected for good service.
-At high-end restaurants in Mykonos or Santorini, 10% to 15% is the new norm.
+Tipping is not mandatory or “built-in” like in the US, but it is expected for good service.

 3. The “Mesimeri” (Siesta) Hours

-• What Closes: Local shops, pharmacies, banks, and offices in non-tourist areas.
+- What Closes: Local shops, banks, and pharmacies in non-tourist neighborhoods.

 4. Dress Codes for Monasteries

-If you visit Meteora or the Monastery of St. John in Patmos, strict dress codes are enforced.
+If you are visiting Meteora, the Monastery of St. John in Patmos, or any active monastery, strict rules apply.

-• The Rule: Shoulders and knees must be covered.
-No tank tops, no short shorts.
+- The Rule: Shoulders and knees must be covered.
+This applies to everyone.
+No tank tops or short shorts.

 5. Staying Connected (eSIMs)